National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration, (NOAA), Commerce.

 Applications may be reviewed and evaluated by the Council at the request of NOAA and become subject to public review as part of an open public comment process at the Council meeting.
 In the event that an application contains information or data that the applicant does not want disclosed prior to award for purposes other than the evaluation of the application, the applicant should mark each page containing such information or data with the words “Privileged Information/Confidential/Commercial or Financial Information - Limited Use” at the top of the page to assist NOAA in making disclosure determinations when submitting information to the Council for review.
 DOC regulations implementing the Freedom of Information Act (FOIA) are found at 15 CFR part 4, “Public Information,” which sets forth rules for DOC to make requested materials, information, and records publicly available under the FOIA.
 To the extent permitted under the FOIA, the contents of applications and proposals submitted by successful applicants may be released in response to FOIA requests.

 J. Project Funding Priorities

 Sea scallop research projects that identify and evaluate gear to reduce groundfish bycatch and habitat impacts and that provide improved information concerning scallop abundance estimates are considered high priority by the Council.
 Sea scallop research that involves evaluating the distribution, size composition, and density of scallops in the closed areas prior to the open periods also will be considered high priority.
-Other research needs are described in this section (not listed in order of priority) and also will be considered by the Council and NOAA.
+Other research needs (not listed in order of priority) that also will be considered by the Council and NOAA follow:

-2. Sea scallop research to actively manage spat collection and seeding;
+2. Research to actively manage spat collection and seeding of sea scallops;

 4. High resolution surveys that include distribution, recruitment, mortality and growth rate information;